fossillogic/fossil-crabdb/README.md

-Here is the updated documentation with mentions of Kotlin and Gradle removed:

----

 # ***Blue CrabDB Database System by Fossil Logic***

 Blue CrabDB is a comprehensive, platform-independent database system designed to streamline the management and storage of key-value pairs within namespaces.
 Written in C and C++, Blue CrabDB is built to offer high performance and reliability across various operating systems.
 The C and C++ components are built using the Meson build system, ensuring efficient development and deployment processes.